-For even more help planning the rest of your trip, you will also love The Luxury Traveler’s Guide to Cape Town.
-If you intend to spend time in Cape Town, this guide is great.
+For even more help planning the rest of your trip, you will also love the Luxury Traveler’s Guide to Cape Town and our Cape Town Itinerary Planning Guide.
+If you intend to spend time in Cape Town, these guides are a great help.
 It covers a lot of important details that would be easy to overlook.

 Ready for an adventure?
 Then start planning a trip to South Africa: the adrenaline capital of the world.